Ways to contribute

 If you want to start contributing to the core of IPFS, those repositories are a great place start.
 But the Help Wanted label exists in all of our repositories across the Github organizations:

-Again, IPFS is a huge project and undertaking.
-With lots of code comes the need for lots of good documentation!
+IPFS is a huge project and undertaking, and with lots of code comes the need for lots of good documentation!
 However, we need a lot more help to write the awesome docs the project needs.
 If writing technical documentation is your area, we’d absolutely love your help!

 IPFS already has lots of users and curious people experimenting and using IPFS in their applications.
 These users sometimes get stuck or have questions that need answering.
 If you’ve contributed something with code or documentation, chances are that you can probably help a lot of people with their questions.

 The IPFS forum is the best place to go if you're looking for support.

 We’re continuously improving IPFS every day, but mistakes can happen and we could release something that doesn’t work as well as it should — or simply doesn't work at all!
 If you like to dig into edge-cases or write testing scenarios, wrangling our testing infrastructure could be the job for you.

 We have many design needs, but only a small team of visual and UX designers who divide their time between IPFS-related projects and other work here.
 That means there are a number of issues which could use your design contributions.
 As home to IPFS Desktop and Companion, the ipfs-gui repo is a good place to look for opportunities to help move our design work forward.
 Simply filter by the label that best fits your skillset, such as design-visual or design-ux.